RobertTalbert/discretecs/activities/module3/module3-planning.md

 In class activities:

-- Individual students work through exercises on English <-> logic, stating converse and contrapositive;
+- Individual students work through exercises on English <-> logic, stating converse and contrapositive on a Google Form (collects presence)
+- Then put into groups and have students type out/write out their responses on a Jamboard, discuss in breakout groups
+- Pull back together and debrief